Aleph-Alpha/intelligence-layer-sdk/README.md

 - [CHANGELOG.md](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/CHANGELOG.md) for the latest changes.

 ## How to contribute
 :warning: **Warning:** This repository is open-source.
-Any contributions you make will be publicly accessible.
+Any contributions and MR discussions will be publicly accessible.

 1. Share the details of your problem with us.